Martin (1977 film): Theatrical

 Martin was screened at the Cannes film market in 1977 in hopes of securing a distributor, and later in the year was shown at the Edinburgh Film Festival.
 Libra Films International purchased distribution rights to the film, initially giving it a limited release in the United States on May 10, 1978 around the Washington, D.C. area.

 Similarly to Romero's Dawn of the Dead, Martin was edited for the European market by Dario Argento and released in 1978 under the title of Wampyr.
 Its score was performed by the band Goblin.
-Wampyr is now only available in an Italian-dubbed version.
+Wampyr is only available in an Italian-dubbed version.

 Home media

 In the United States, the film received a DVD release by Anchor Bay Entertainment.
 The film was re-released on DVD on November 9, 2004 by Lionsgate.
 In the United Kingdom, it was released by Arrow Video in a two-disc DVD set on June 28, 2010.
-In April 2021, Second Sight Films announced that a 4K restoration of the film was underway, with Blu-ray and 4K Ultra HD releases expected later that year.
+In April 2021, Second Sight Films announced that a 4K restoration of the film was underway.
+Blu-ray and 4K Ultra HD editions were eventually released in the UK on March 27, 2023.